Miss Jin Loh's Music Student'sABRSM High DistinctionPractical Music Result144/150 marks

 Using too many technical, complicating musical terms.

-Miss Jin Loh is a music adviser, free-lance music arranger, a trained classical & jazz musician and a vocal coach/vocal instructor.
-She plays and teaches 6 musical instruments: cello, classical & jazz piano, flute, electone (electric organ), guzheng and vocal/singing.
-Miss Jin Loh has been teaching music for about 18 years.
+Miss Jin Loh is a music educator, music adviser, free-lance music arranger, a trained classical & jazz musician and a vocal coach/vocal instructor.
+She plays and teaches 6 musical instruments: cello; classical & jazz piano; flute; electone (electric organ); guzheng and vocal/singing.
+Recently she attended seminars on "Music Psychology" and "Music Therapy" to widen her knowledge in various music fields.
+Miss Jin Loh is an experienced music teacher who has been teaching music for 18 years.